munirmah/Resume-Generator/README.md

 >> This will render the Experience, Skills, and Summary sections in that order.

 There are some special values for the order field:
-- `none`: The tool prompt you to select the sections you want to include in your resume.
+- `none`: The tool will prompt you to select the sections you want to include in your resume.
 - `all`: This will render all available sections in `base.yml` and `resume.yml` files.
 Primarily used for testing, as the order of sections is not guaranteed.